mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

 Once more a problem presents itself.
 Our worker can push the blocks too well--the blocks can be pushed right onto the walls!
 There's two ways to remedy this situation.
 We could define a method named `canBlockEnterWall()` in the `SokobanPatchController`, like we did for the workers.
 However, there is an easier way--instead of defining a second method, we can make our existing method more general.
 By changing the method from `canWorkerEnterWall()` to `canEnterWall()` (leaving out the **key** of the object trying to enter the wall), this method will handle _any_ actor trying to step onto a wall.

 Now re-run the flash file.
 Play around with it--you'll see that you can move the worker around, and have him push the blocks.
-Notice that when you undo an action (Ctrl-z or Ctrl-Z), it properly replaces the blocks as well!
-Even if you move everything around, completely changing the board, one quick tap of Ctrl-Z will completely restart the board to its initial position.
+Notice that when you undo an action (Backspace or Shift+Backspace), it properly replaces the blocks as well!
+Even if you move everything around, completely changing the board, one quick tap of Shift+Backspace will completely restart the board to its initial position.

 ### Step 6: Completing a Level